Tétouan: Skoundo water distribution system

 The historic center is equipped with a subterranean piping system for water distribution through its streets.
 In fact, until the early 1970s, drinking water supply in the old medina was mainly provided through this traditional network called "Skoundo" (El Abdellaoui, 1986).
 It was developed around the 16th century in parallel with the construction of the first houses during its renewal by Andalusian refugees.
 It penetrates the ancient city from the far north to the far south.
 It starts at the top of Mount Dersa and extends underground under channels and pipes made of clay.
 Although it is not the only ancient water system in Morocco, others having been located in Fez and Chefchaouen, it remains the only one still operating.
-However, the bad state of the clay pipes combined with neglect and other technical issues makes the water undrinkable, although some restorations are underway.
-Skoundo had a clear impact on various socio-economic charts of the city.
-The system did not only serve houses but also mosques, public toilets, hammams, tanneries, and public mural fountains found in each neighborhood in the old medina.
+However, the bad state of the clay pipes combined with neglect and other technical issues make the water undrinkable, although some restorations are underway.
+Skoundo had a clear impact on various socioeconomic aspects of the city.
+The system did not serve only houses but also mosques, public toilets, hammams, tanneries, and public mural fountains found in each neighborhood in the old medina.